Man sues Apple for alleged iPhone 6 battery explosion in US

-San Francisco, May 7 (IANS) A man in the US has sued Apple for allegedly selling defective batteries and violating its warranty promises after his iPhone exploded on his face in 2019.
+San Francisco: A man in the US has sued Apple for allegedly selling defective batteries and violating its warranty promises after his iPhone exploded on his face in 2019.

 The lawsuit, lodged on Thursday in the US District Court for the Eastern District of Texas, claimed that the iPhone 6's battery "contains a defect which makes it unable to reliably perform its function".